 Opera Hunter was formed in 1986 by a team including Mercia Buck as President, Colleen Potts, Tom Naisby, (the Newcastle Herald music critic) , Susan Hart, Karen Hawkins (now Walmsley), Philip Sketchley, Barry Walmsley and Rob Langley.
 It was then called Hunter Opera, a name which many still use.
+An early patron of the company was Rosina Raisbeck.

 After fundraising and planning, workshops were held at Newcastle High School in 1987 and directed by Alan and Janice Light.